-HISYR = historical year, over which average is taken (2004-2008, excluding avg = straight average of indicated value over indicated historical years of the model.
+HISYR = historical year, over which average is taken (2004-2008, excluding the outlier year of 2006)

+avg = straight average of indicated value over indicated historical years of the model.

 The intraregional tariffs are the sum of a usage fee (INTRAREG\FIXTAR), provided by the Pipeline Tariff Submodule, and a reservation fee that is set using the same function NGPIPE\VARTAR that is used in setting interregional tariffs and was described previously.
 The benchmark factor represents an adjustment to calibrate city gate prices to historical values.